Security-Onion-Solutions/securityonion-docs/configuration.rst

   If you use DHCP and your IP address changes, this can cause problems.
 If you want to use DHCP, make sure that you have a DHCP reservation so that your IP address does not change.
 Otherwise, use a static IP address to be safe.

 Security Onion is designed for many different use cases.
-Here are just a few examples.
+Here are just a few examples!

 .. tip::